alephium/www/src/content/news/miners-highlight-3-bokiko-7b2a22ea0253/index.md

 ---

 That is the end of this interview!
-If you are interested or have extra questions, you are welcome to reach out on our [Discord](/discord), or in the <a href="https://t.me/alephiumgroup" >Alephium Telegram channel</a>.
-Don’t forget to follow <a href="https://twitter.com/alephium" >@alephium on Twitter</a> to stay up-to-date.
+If you are interested or have extra questions, you are welcome to reach out on our [Discord](/discord), or in the [Alephium Telegram channel](https://t.me/alephiumgroup).
+Don’t forget to follow [@alephium on Twitter](https://twitter.com/alephium) to stay up-to-date.